 Hope you are in good health.
 We are on a real maneuver.
 But don’t worry about me.
 I haven’t heard from you since I left Angel Island and that has been a long time.
 This is one hack of a place.
 I sure would like to hear from you but it is impossible.

-On April 11, the first Japanese soldiers appeared at Hq Company’s encampment.
-Lawrence was now a Prisoner of War.
+On April 9, 1942, the company became Prisoners of War when Bataan was surrendered.
+The company’s bivouac was at kilometer 201.
+While waiting for the Japanese to make contact, they heard the rumor that had they held out three more days, reinforcements would have arrived.
+Within half an hour of hearing this, every member of the company had a working gun in his possession even though all weapons supposedly had been destroyed.
+The company remained in their encampment for three days before the Japanese arrived.
+When they did, the members of the company had their 45s on them with one bullet in the chamber.
+If the Japanese were going to kill them, they planned on killing themselves.
 A Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
 Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
 As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.
 They remained along the sides of the road for hours.

 Bland and the other POWs were ordered to move again and had no idea they had begun what was known as the death march.
 Bland was in pretty good shape when he started the march and took it in stride.
 He helped carry other men too weak to continue on their own.
 For Bland, one of the worst memories he had of the march was watching Americans die.
 Those men who fell were bayoneted.